m-truong/COVID19-Dashboard-Frontend/README.md

 ### Project Summary:

 My COVID-19 Dashboard has two dashboard pages that renders a React-Leaflet interactive map that visitors can zoom, drag, and click on to display the total cases, deaths, and recovered statistics for Worldwide and United States COVID-19 data.
 The dashboard pages also render stats tables that display the total cumulative cases, deaths, and recovered data for every country and state.
 The graphs page renders two line graphs using React-Chartjs-2 displaying the rise in daily new COVID-19 cases in the past 120 days.
 The videos page displays playable YouTube videos with information on COVID-19 biology, vaccine research, and best practices on staying safe during the pandemic.
-Visitors can also register and login using a username and password that comunicates with my RubyOnRails backend server using JWT authentication.
+Visitors can also go to my register and login pages to create a username and password that communicates with my RubyOnRails backend server using JWT authentication.

 **Link to site:** ()

 ### Features:

 - I fetched the COVID-19 data from the Disease.sh third-party global disease API (https://disease.sh/).
 I was able to dynamically draw interactable React-Leaflet Circle components using the total cases data for every country and state.
 I also was able to render a dark-themed map TileLayer in React-Leaflet.
+- While using Postman to explore the Disease.sh API, I realized that the API endpoint for 'states' data did not contain information with latitude and longitude properties for all 50 states.
+I needed latitude and longitude coordinates in order to draw Circle components from React-Leaflet, so I used LatLong.net to create my own array of 'states' objects with latitude and longitude properties on them.
+I mapped over the 'states' data from the Disease.sh and added in those latitude and longitude properties.
 - I used React-Chartjs-2 to draw line graphs of daily new cases worldwide and in the United States.
 React-Chartjs-2's Line-graph component allowed me to pass down custom options and data rendering the rise in daily new cases.
+- I used the 'Styled-Components' library to create a lot of reusable React components.
+This allowed me to build my React app based on the composition model to keep it modular and scalable.
+- I created a very useful 'Utilities.js' file that contained most of my important helper functions and extra data.
+I imported my 'statesArray' with latitude and longitude properties, my custom React 'styled-components', and my 'drawCovidCircles', 'sortTableData', etc. functions from my 'Utilities.js' file in order to make them available throughout my React app.
+- I used React-Player to display YouTube videos with additional information on the global COVID-19 pandemic.
+- I added an animated video background of the coronavirus strain that plays while visitors are browsing my app.
 - My COVID-19 dashboard app also uses RubyOnRails as the backend with JWT authentication for visitors to regiser and login with a username and password.
-- I used React-Player to display playable YouTube videos with additional information on the global COVID-19 pandemic.
-- I added an animated video background of the coronavirus strain that plays while visitors are browsing my app.

-### Code Example:
+### Code Examples:

-For my WorldDashboard and StatesDashboard page, I utilized React-Bootstrap to help display my react components using Bootstrap's Container, Row, and Col components.
-This helped better organize my react components very cleanly without having to add a lot of CSS styling rules.
+For my dashboard pages, I utilized React-Bootstrap to help display my react components using Bootstrap's Container, Row, and Col components.
+This helped better organize my react components very cleanly without having to add a lot of CSS styling rules to format my components.
 React-Bootstrap's grid layout helped me to focus on building reusable and scalable components, such as my DataCard and StatsTable components, that I could render consistently across all my React-Router pages.

 ```
 <Container fluid>